AP Family Recipe: Mom’s Christmas Fudge

 - Boil for ten minutes.

-- Remove from heat and add chocolates.
+- Then, remove from heat and add chocolates.
 Stir until melted.

 - Transfer to Kitchen Aid or mix with hand mixer about medium speed for 5 minutes.